Dyalog/PracticeProblems/index.md

 Each problem ends with some example cases.
 You can use these as a basis for implementing your solution.

-{% include note.html content="The validation system uses Dyalog version 17.1 so your solutions must work on this version of Dyalog APL." %}

 ## Contributing
 Notice something wrong?
 [Report a bug](https://github.com/Dyalog/PracticeProblems/issues/new?assignees=&labels=&template=bug_report.md&title=)
 Have an idea for a feature?
 [Submit a feature request](https://github.com/Dyalog/PracticeProblems/issues/new?assignees=&labels=&template=feature_request.md&title=)